CodePath-Android-Final/Finants/README.md

 * User logs in to access profile and feed
 * User can register to make an account
 * User can set financial goals
-* User can set times to reach these goals and/or repeaters for these events
 * Main feed with everyone's public goals
 * Profile to see your own goals